 If you are a new business owner who is taking the important step of leasing your first commercial space, you should be aware that commercial leases are subject to some unique considerations that would not necessarily apply to residential leases, such as an apartment lease.
 In many jurisdictions, commercial tenants are not guaranteed the same rights as residential tenants.
 In the commercial leasing environment, both tenant and landlord are persons or entities engaged in business pursuits; as such, a commercial lease is generally viewed as an equal bargaining transaction between the two business interests.
 For example, in New York, the respective rights and duties of the landlord and tenant are almost entirely defined by the terms of the lease itself, with very little statutory or regulatory protection for the parties.
 In plainer terms, the courts will not be sympathetic to issues arising out of your failure to thoroughly read and understand the terms of your commercial lease.
-For this reason, it is crucial to have an attorney experienced with commercial leasing in NYC review your lease prior to you signing it.
+For this reason, it is crucial to have a NYC real estate attorney experienced with commercial leasing review your lease prior to you signing it.

 While this list is by no means all-inclusive, here are some important things to consider when negotiating a commercial lease:

 RENT PROVISION IN A COMMERCIAL LEASE

 This is not as straightforward as a rent clause in a residential lease.
 In addition to monthly rent, your landlord may ask you to pay real estate taxes and maintenance costs.
 Make sure you understand if operational costs such as electricity, trash removal, water, property taxes, etc. will be handled by you or by the landlord.
 Almost every office and retail lease provides for some form of escalation of the rent.
 Most of the time rent increases by a certain percentage each year.
 Sometimes rent escalations are tied to Consumer Price Index (CPI).